msamarpanraj/noah-ark-quiz/README.md

 - **User-Friendly Design:** The user experience and interface design are critical factors.
 The project prioritizes a user-friendly and intuitive design to ensure accessibility and ease of use for a broad user base, including those with varying levels of technological familiarity.

-The Bible Quiz App is a project that blends educational significance with technical skill demonstration while ensuring an engaging and user-friendly experience for participants.
+The Noah's Ark Bible Quiz App is a project that blends educational significance with technical skill demonstration while ensuring an engaging and user-friendly experience for participants.

 # Project Goals

 ## User Goals

-The Bible Quiz App is designed with a focus on fulfilling the following user goals:
+The Noah's Ark Bible Quiz App is designed with a focus on fulfilling the following user goals:

 1. Users aim to engage with the Bible and the story of Noah's Ark in an educational and interactive manner.
 The primary goal is to enhance their knowledge of this biblical narrative.